Roles at Wellington Free

 Following completion of the Bachelor of Health Science (paramedic) Degree, successful graduates apply to join Wellington Free Ambulance’s graduate training programme, where they spend a year practicing their skills under the guidance of a trained mentor.

-Sean Thompson, Intensive Care Paramedic
+Indira, Intensive Care Paramedic

 The 111 Communications Centre in Thorndon is staffed by a team of emergency medical call takers, ambulance dispatchers, clinical paramedic advisors and nurses.